bauen1/brainOS/Readme.md

   ```
   make toolchain
   ```
-* Install grub-mkresuce yourself until i figure out how i installed it, take a look at `toolchain/build.sh`
+* Install grub2
-* if your only linux you can use `sudo apt-get install grub2`
+  * On Linux use `sudo apt-get install grub2`
+  * On anything else, you have to install grub2 yourself

 ## Running in Qemu
 * if grub-mkrescue is in your path: `make qemu`